kevinpollet/typescript-docker-multi-stage-build/README.md

 # typescript-docker-multi-stage-build &middot; [![Build Status](https://github.com/kevinpollet/typescript-docker-multi-stage-build/workflows/Build%20%26%20Test/badge.svg)](https://github.com/kevinpollet/typescript-docker-multi-stage-build/actions) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

-The main purpose of this repository is to show how you can use the [Docker multi-stage][1] feature, available since Docker 17.05, to build a Node.js app written in TypeScript with Docker.
+The purpose of this repository is to show how you can build a Docker image for a Node.js + TypeScript app with the [Docker multi-stage][1] feature, available since version 17.05.

 ## Starting the app